Skip to main content

 Vermont Legislature23 V.S.A.
 453(g)

-Requirements for obtaining a dealer certificate of registration from the Vermont Commissioner of Motor Vehicles.
+Complete requirements for obtaining a dealer certificate of registration from the Vermont Commissioner of Motor Vehicles.
+Learn how to get a surety bond if this is your first application.
+Nearby Maine ranges from $25K-$100K.

 Required Documents